-I’m a little late to the party because this book is a bit old, but I just finished reading Gary Vaynerchuck’s Crush It: Why Now Is The Time To Cash In On Your Passion.
+I’m a little late to the party because this book is a bit old, but I just finished reading Gary Vaynerchuck’s Crush It: Why Now Is The Time To Cash In On Your Passion (listen to it for free here with a free Audible trial).

 You guys, if you’re a blogger or any kind of entrepreneur, you need to read this book.
 Heck!
 Even if you’re just flirting with the idea of starting some kind of business of your own, go grab a copy and read it.